freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-34.english.md

 ## Description
 <section id='description'>
-Now that you did that, you can delete the old `foreground-buildings` class and all its properties since they aren't needed anymore.
+Now that you did that, you can delete the old `foreground-buildings` class and all of its properties since they aren't needed anymore.
 </section>

 ## Instructions